XinFinOrg/XinFin-Node/subnet/deployment-generator/README.md

   The IP address of machine1 is needed, this is the IP that is known to all other machines, could be private or public (preferrably private)

-  The deployment is docker based, the main file is docker-compose.yml.
+  The deployment is docker based, the main deployment file is `docker-compose.yml`.
+The `docker-compose.env` is the injection point to all configs.
 Then, ENVs for the services is included in `config` directory.
 Other files include `genesis.json` file to initialize subnet chain, `deployment.json` to deploy the checkpoint smartcontract, and `keys.json` the keypairs for subnet nodes + grandmaster node.